Undergraduate internship scheme

 Vacancies will be posted on InfoHub (login required), which you can apply for.

-- a list of internships will appear, look for those opportunities that include ‘UWE Bristol Undergraduate Internship Scheme 2020' in the job title.
+- a list of internships will appear - look for opportunities with 'UWE Bristol Undergraduate Internship Scheme 2021' in the job title.

 Arranging your own internship